 Red Rocks Amphitheater

 Along with polar bears, you can catch glimpses of hyenas, kangaroos, tigers, monkeys and rhinos at the Denver Zoo.
-This activity is great for all ages and is a wonderful way to spend a day outdoors.
+A trip to the zoo is a great activity for all ages and is a wonderful way to spend a day outdoors.
 As the zoo is located in City Park, you can combine the two for lots of fun in the fresh air.

 National Western Stock Show and Rodeo